 Now, onto ups

 Yay, guys, I started a new planner!
 I do have love-hate relationship with planning, and I was never able to stick to it 100%.
 But last month I decided to commit to it, and it's been really helpful so far.
 On some days I simply write what I have accomplished, but for the most part I plan.
 Planning helps my anxiety, cos I don't need to think hard, trying to remember what I was going to do, and also I don't feel guilty when I check my social media more than I would want to, because my day is fully planned.
 I feel productive (although I am not a big fan of this word) and overall, more content.

-Last month I finished 2 books: Vita Nostra, a novel by Sergey and Marina Dyachenko, Love Without Borders, a memoir by Angela Braniff.
-I enjoyed both books quite a bit.
-I also read a few reading samples on my Kindle.
+Last month I finished 2 books: Vita Nostra, a novel by Sergey and Marina Dyachenko, and Love Without Borders, a memoir by Angela Braniff.
+I enjoyed both books.
+I also read a few samples on my Kindle.
 I do it often before I full commit to a book.

 Oh, and I also decorated our house for fall.
 Like I said, I got so excited about the new season, that I wanted to create cozy atmosphere all around me.
-I have shared that cleaning and organizing are very therapeutic for me, as well as decorating, so I couldn't miss an opportunity to have a therapy session last month.;)
+I have shared that cleaning and organizing are very therapeutic for me, as well as decorating, so I couldn't miss an opportunity to have my "therapy session" last month.;)

 So, here are my ups and downs of September.
-I hope you enjoyed.
-I am going to make myself a cup of coffee before I finish this post.
-Share below, what were your ups and downs, I am always willing to know.
+I hope you enjoyed this post.
+I am going to make myself a cup of coffee before I finish it.
+Share below, what were your ups and downs last month, I am always willing to know.
 Until next time on Pillows&Trees.